benclin/CXR-claims/packages/design-tokens/STYLE_DICTIONARY_GUIDE.md

-# WEX Design Tokens - Package Creation Guide
+# Style Dictionary Build Guide

-This guide documents the complete process for creating and publishing the `@wex/design-tokens` NPM package from the WEX Design System.
+This guide documents how to set up Style Dictionary for multi-platform token generation.
+Use this when you need to output tokens for platforms beyond web (iOS, Android, etc.) or want a programmatic token build system.

+> **Note:** The current `@wex/design-tokens` package uses pre-built CSS files.
+This guide describes an alternative approach using Style Dictionary for more advanced use cases.

 ---